Eligibility & payment rates

 Eligibility for Telephone Allowance

-There are two rates of Telephone Allowance, depending on your circumstances.
-Your eligibility for it is assessed when you make a claim for certain Centrelink payments.
+There are 2 rates of Telephone Allowance, depending on your circumstances.
+Your eligibility is assessed when you make a claim for certain Centrelink payments.

-You may be eligible for the basic rate Telephone Allowance if you have a telephone connected in your or your partner's name and are in receipt of:
+You may be eligible for the basic rate if you have a telephone connected in your or your partner's name and are in receipt of:

-- Disability Support Pension (and are aged under 21 with no dependent children)
+- Disability Support Pension and are under 21 with no dependent children

 - Parenting Payment (single)

-- Parenting Payment (partnered) (as long as you claimed it on or after 1 July 2006 and have been assessed as having a partial capacity to work due to a disability)
+- Parenting Payment (partnered) if you claimed it on or after 1 July 2006 and have been assessed as having a partial capacity to work due to a disability

-- Newstart Allowance or Sickness Allowance (and you are over 60 and have been in receipt of an income support payment continuously for nine months)
+- Newstart Allowance or Sickness Allowance and you are over 60 and have been in receipt of an income support payment continuously for 9 months

-- Partner Allowance, Widow Allowance, Special Benefit or Parenting Payment (partnered) (and are over 60 but under age-pension age and have been in receipt of an income-support payment continuously for nine months)
+- Partner Allowance, Widow Allowance, Special Benefit or Parenting Payment (partnered) and are over 60 but under Age Pension age and have been in receipt of an income support payment continuously for 9 months

-- Partner Allowance, or Parenting Payment (partnered) (and your partner is over 60 and receives Newstart Allowance or Sickness Allowance and has received income-support payments continuously for nine months)
+- Partner Allowance, or Parenting Payment (partnered) and your partner is over 60 and receives Newstart Allowance or Sickness Allowance and has received income support payments continuously for 9 months

 You also need to meet the residence requirements for your main payment.

-You may be eligible for the higher rate Telephone Allowance if you:
+You may be eligible for the higher rate if in addition to the above, you:

 - receive Disability Support Pension